lsyaseen/KTAB/README.md

   * openSUSE 13.2 with clang/clang++ 3.5,
   * Debian 8.1 with gcc/g++ 4.9.

+## User Interfaces ##

 A graphical front end is under development.
-It will use the open source, cross-platform, C++ toolkit [FLTK](http://www.fltk.org).
+The current plan is that it will use the open source, cross-platform, C++ toolkit [FLTK](http://www.fltk.org).
 The source code and build instructions for the most recent stable version can be obtained  [here](http://www.fltk.org/software.php).
 FLTK also uses CMake for configuration, then your favorite IDE to build.

+The current preference for FLTK is based simply on the fact that it was the easiest to build, install, and use across multiple OS.
+Because the libraries that analyze negotiation are completely separate from the applications that use them, developers are perfectly free to write command line applications or use other GUI toolkits.
+Along these lines, the GUI work is expected to diversify into  other toolkits, such as [Qt](https://www.qt.io/), [WxWidgets](https://www.wxwidgets.org/), or even a web interface such as [Wt](http://www.webtoolkit.eu/wt).

+## Data Input Formats ##

 To read and write XML data files, KTAB is being converted to use the [TinyXML2](https://github.com/leethomason/tinyxml2) library, which is available on [GitHub](https://github.com/).

 ## Contributing and License Information ##

 If you are interested in contributing code, ideas, or